Trekking Alerts

 High Alert

-Annapurna Regions (all Annapurna treks, including Manaslu and Dhaulagiri) (January 2024).
-Ice has hit the Annapurna and Manaslu regions.
+Annapurna Regions (all Annapurna treks, including Manaslu and Dhaulagiri) (July 2024).
+Monsoon has hit the Annapurna, Manaslu and Kathmandu regions.

-As per previous years, beware of any trekking company saying it is good to go – they are simply thinking of profit and will either turn you back when you encounter snow or worse yet continue on through the snow.
+As per previous years, beware of any trekking company saying it is good to go – they are simply thinking of profit and will either turn you back when you encounter floods.
+Do not try to cross any river during the monsoon season.
+The currents are strong, changeable and underwater rock movement is common.

 Please exercise extreme caution for the duration!